 “Spaces Between Us” is an on-going poignant series of photographic interventions which depicts the intangible chasms between two people.
 Since 2004, the artist Maria Ikonomopoulou has been collecting photographs of people from daily newspapers.
 She marks the physical and figurative spaces between the couple through . . . → Read More: “Spaces Between Us” embroidery on images from newspapers by Maria Ikonomopoulou

 I’m squeamish of bugs but would love get a closer look at these critters.
 UK based Claire Moynihan uses a ‘freestyle’ form of 3D embroidery to create insects on top of felt.
 With a flair for the satirical, she presents them as traditional entomological collections in glass covered wooden boxes.
-The level of anatomical detail that . . . → Read More: “Bug Balls” 3D embroidery on felt by Claire Moynihan
+The level of anatomical . . . → Read More: “Bug Balls” 3D embroidery on felt by Claire Moynihan

 Upon first inspection, these images look like something you might see under a microscope, or maybe a transluscent jellyfish-like creature, or a radiological image of something from Mars.
 They are none of these.
 San Francisco based artist Brandi Lee created these lush abstract forms using ink and acrylic on mylar.
 Inspired by the . . . → Read More: “Ink Drops” ink and acrylic on mylar by Brandi Lee